Look, I get it. Sometimes you just need an easy way to make some extra cash.

 Cleaning up dog poop is probably a pet owner’s least favorite task.

-Because of that, it turns out lots of pet owners happily pay someone else to do it — especially if you live in a colder climate.
+Because of that, lots of pet owners happily pay someone else to do it — especially if you live in a colder climate.

 This is a great job that can fit into little pockets of time that you have available.